coachpo/hypnotism/commands/3-tasks.md

 - Record every MCP/local search (tool, query, findings) referenced inside task notes so downstream owners inherit the research trail.

 ## Workflow
-1. **Input Validation & Context Sync** – Load `$ARGUMENTS`, confirm `requirement.summary` and `plan.steps` freshness, and capture any stakeholder sequencing constraints.
-Raise blockers in `requirement.openQuestions` before continuing.
+1. **Input Validation & Context Sync** – Load `$ARGUMENTS`, confirm `requirement.summary` and `plan.steps` freshness, and capture stakeholder sequencing constraints.
+Raise blockers in `requirement.openQuestions` before writing any tasks.
-2. **Plan Decomposition Strategy** – For each `plan.steps[*]`, outline the expected deliverables, repos, and validation targets, then decide the depth of decomposition needed to reach atomic work units.
-Document this strategy in task notes for traceability.
+2. **Decomposition Strategy** – For each `plan.steps[*]`, outline deliverables, repos, and validation targets, then decide how deep to split to achieve atomic work.
+Document the strategy so reviewers see why the tree is shaped the way it is.
-3. **Hierarchical Task Expansion** – Create parent tasks that mirror the plan intent, then iteratively split them into sequential child tasks until each leaf:
+3. **Hierarchical Expansion** – Create parent tasks mirroring each plan step, then split into sequential children until every leaf:
-   - Can be executed without additional scoping research.
+   - Needs no further scoping.
-   - Targets a bounded code surface (files, modules, APIs) and verification method.
+   - Targets a bounded code surface plus verification method.
-   - Produces a measurable artifact (PR, doc, script, test) and acceptance checklist.
+   - Outputs a measurable artifact (PR, doc, migration, test) and acceptance checklist.
    Record parent-child IDs so automation can reconstruct ancestry.
-4. **Task Definition & Evidence** – For every task, capture Who/What/Where/Why, acceptance tests, telemetry or logging hooks, plus concrete evidence references (file paths with line numbers, MCP results, doc sections).
-Note any required MCP tooling or scripts.
+4. **Task Definition & Evidence** – For every task, capture Who/What/Where/Why, acceptance tests, telemetry/logging hooks, and explicit evidence references (file paths + lines, MCP results, docs).
+Note required MCP tooling or scripts.
-5. **Dependencies, Ordering & Readiness** – Assign effort/complexity bands, owners, and statuses.
-Populate `tasks.dependencies` with prerequisites (other tasks, environments, external approvals) and highlight mitigations or fallback options.
-Order tasks according to critical path and mark parallelizable streams.
+5. **Dependencies & Readiness** – Assign effort bands, owners, and statuses.
+Populate `tasks.dependencies` with prerequisites (other tasks, environments, approvals) and call out mitigations or fallbacks.
+Order tasks by critical path and mark parallel streams.
-6. **Quality Hooks** – Embed verification recipes (commands, datasets, telemetry checks) so each task is reviewable in isolation.
-Ensure QA hooks roll up to the originating plan acceptance criteria.
+6. **Quality Hooks** – Embed verification recipes (commands, datasets, telemetry checks) so each task is reviewable in isolation and maps back to the originating plan acceptance criteria.
-7. **Backlog Publication** – Summarize ready/blocked/deferred counts, ensure IDs are unique, and confirm every plan step has at least one ready leaf task.
-Provide slicing metadata (component, epic, owner) for downstream automation.
+7. **Backlog Publication** – Summarize ready/blocked/deferred counts, ensure IDs are unique, and confirm every plan step has at least one ready leaf.
+Provide slicing metadata (component, epic, owner) for automation consumers.
-8. **Payload Update & Handoff** – Persist updates to `handoff/payload.json`, verifying parent-child linkage fields and dependency graphs are machine-readable.
-Notify Stage 4 (QA) that the backlog is ready for coverage design.
+8. **Payload Update & Handoff** – Persist updates to `handoff/payload.json`, verify linkage fields and dependency graphs are machine-readable, then notify Stage 4 that QA design can begin.

 ## Outputs & Handoff
 - Structured `tasks.items` backlog with traceability to requirements and plan steps.